 Who this is best for

-Solar panels offer reduced utility costs and the environmental upshot of generating renewable energy, but do your homework before committing to such a large project.
+Solar energy is quickly growing in popularity, with some states even requiring that new homes come with solar panels.
+Solar offers reduced utility costs and the environmental upshot of generating renewable energy, but do your homework before committing to such a large project.
 You may even consider talking to people who have already installed solar panels to get their reviews of the systems they selected, or any valuable insights or recommendations.